LiangyiHu/ArchitectureProject/README.md

 ## Instruction

-[CSCI 6461](http://home.gwu.edu/~mlancast/CSCI6461Section10Fall2016/) programmed computer simulation of a small processor with performance improvements with Java
+[CSCI 6461](http://home.gwu.edu/~mlancast/CSCI6461Section10Fall2016/) programmed computer simulation of a small processor with performance improvements with Java.

 ## Part 1 (finished)

-Design and implement the basic machine architecture.
+Design and implement the basic machine architecture

 Implement a simple memory